 The bill amends the Aeronautics Code of the State of Michigan, specifically section 135, to clarify the procedures for political subdivisions regarding federal assistance for airports and aeronautical facilities.
-It allows political subdivisions to accept federal or other assistance for various airport-related activities.
-However, it stipulates that any project application for airport and airway systems must first be approved by the commission before being submitted to the Federal Aviation Administration (FAA).
+It allows political subdivisions to accept federal or other assistance for various airport-related activities, while also stipulating that any project application to the Federal Aviation Administration (FAA) must first receive approval from the commission.

-Additionally, the bill establishes that political subdivisions cannot directly accept or disburse federal funds for airport-related purposes but must designate the commission as their agent to handle these transactions.
-It requires an agreement between the political subdivision and the commission to outline the terms of this agency relationship, ensuring compliance with federal and state laws.
+Additionally, the bill establishes that political subdivisions cannot directly accept or disburse federal funds for airport projects but must designate the commission as their agent for these transactions.
+It mandates that an agreement be made with the commission to outline the terms of this agency relationship, ensuring compliance with federal and state laws.
 The bill also specifies that funds from the U.S. government must be processed through the state treasury, with disbursements made according to state accounting laws.
-Notably, it includes a provision that exempts qualified airports from these restrictions if federal laws or regulations allow direct acceptance of funds.
+Notably, it includes a provision that exempts qualified airports from these restrictions if federal laws do not prohibit direct acceptance of funds.

 As Passed by the Senate: 259.135